 Enjoy Game of Thrones?
 Check out the Game of Thrones Quiz Game with React and GraphQL.

 Love role playing games?
 Try Build a Gif Battle Site with Angular and Node.

-This site has dozens of courses to choose from.
+This site has dozens of free coding courses to choose from.
 Your biggest challenge will be deciding which ones to enroll in.

 This is another great site to encourage youth to discover the joys of coding.
 Scratch is a project of the highly respected Massachusetts Institute of Technology (MIT).

 Students program interactive stories, games and animations.
 Scratch helps young people learn to think creatively, reason systematically and work as a team.

 With tens of millions of users, SoloLearn is one of the largest online coding communities.
 The platform features an interactive coding environment and hundreds of quizzes for each course.

 Big Bonus: SoloLearn stands out with their code playground area.
 Students can share their projects, but that’s just the beginning.
 Other students are able to interact with the code, edit it in real time and even save it to their own account.